In 2003, the founder of this project went to the polls to

 Operations are funded exclusively through contributions from private

-citizens and all contributions are 100% tax-deductible.
+citizens and all contributions are 100% tax-deductible for individuals.
 To date, the

 level of donations has limited the depth of information which we can